American warship destroys Iranian drone in Strait of Hormuz

 Iran claimed the U.S. drone violated its airspace; the Pentagon denied this.

-Zarif said Thursday that Iran and the U.S. were only “a few minutes away from a war” after Iran downed the American drone.
+Iran’s foreign minister, Mohammad Javad Zarif , said Thursday that Iran and the U.S. were only “a few minutes away from a war” after Iran downed the American drone.
 He spoke to U.S.-based media on the sidelines of a visit to the United Nations.

-At the meeting, Zarif also said Iran would be willing to move up an Iranian parliament ratification of an agreement Tehran made with the International Atomic Energy Association — one that outlined access to Iranian nuclear sites and other information.

-A spokesman for Zarif explained that Iran is already abiding by the agreement under the 2015 nuclear deal, but it doesn’t have the force of law because it’s not supposed to be ratified by the Iranian parliament until 2023.
-Zarif told reporters that the ratification could come earlier if the U.S. eased sanctions.

 “We live in a very dangerous environment,” he said.
 “The United States has pushed itself and the rest of the world into probably the brink of an abyss.”
 Zarif accused the Trump administration of “trying to starve our people” and “deplete our treasury” through economic sanctions.